vanidesai/uwc/README.md

   $ cd <working-dir>/IEdgeInsights/uwc/build_scripts
   $ 04_uninstall_UWC.sh
   ```

+  ## Data Persistence feature
+  Data Persistence feature in UWC enables the user to save the response JSON received from the end device (or simulator) regarding the data points in database (InfluxDB).
+  The response received in JSON format is converted to metrices inside Telegraf micro service before passing the data to InfluxDB for storage.
+  The data can be stored in the database by adding a field called "dataPersist" in the data points YML configuration files (flowmeter_datapoints.yml or iou_datapoints.yml).
+The possible values for this include "true" or "false" (Boolean values).
+  Data is stored in DB if the value is true and not stored if teh value is false.
+Also if teh field "dataPersist" is skipped, then the the datapoint is not stored.

+  Note that any string value that is present in the JSON response payload which is publiched to telegraf needs to have all the string fields listed in the telegraf configuration file for enabling the metrics convertion feature of Telegraf to take effect.

+  The retention period is configurable and can be configured in the config.json file of InfluxDBConnector micro-service -`https://github.com/open-edge-insights/eii-influxdb-connector/blob/master/config.json`.
+  The default retention period is set to 24 hours.
+Although the field "retention" in config.json is et to 23 hours, it includes a default shard duration of 1 hour which totally accounts to 24 hours of data retention.
+  Refer influxDB documentation for more details.

 ## Unit Tests
 All the UWC modules have unit tests enabled in production mode.
 In order to run the unit tests, follow the below steps:
 ```sh